 Tempe is alive with live music that includes every genre from rock, jazz, alternative…you name it.
 Bands like the Gin Blossoms, Jimmy Eat World, Meat Puppets and Roger Clyne and the Peacemakers all have roots in Tempe.
 Tempe is also known for showing off its funniest local comics, many of whom, like Frank Cailendo, go on to achieve national prominence.
 It’s a sure bet that you’ll have no trouble finding live music and comedy in venues throughout Tempe.

-Stroll through The District at Tempe Marketplace on Friday and Saturday evenings and you’ll hear the best local bands performing on the District Stage.
+Head over to the Hayden Square Amphitheater in Downtown Tempe every Thursday evening for Beyond the Bricks: Thursday Night Live featuring live music, beer, wine and food from Downtown Tempe eateries.
+Or, stroll through The District at Tempe Marketplace on Friday and Saturday evenings and you’ll hear the best local bands performing on the District Stage.
 Hear cool jazz, classical music and local singers and song writers at the Tempe Center for the Arts.
-The Marquee Theater brings some of the biggest names in music to Tempe.
+The Marquee brings some of the biggest names in music to Tempe.

-If you’re a fan of theatre, Tempe fills the bill.
+If you’re a fan of musical theatre, Tempe fills the bill.
 Enjoy Broadway blockbusters right here in the desert at Tempe’s ASU Gammage, a unique and beautiful theater designed by Frank Lloyd Wright.
-This fall see CABARET, September 13-18, 2016 and THE SOUND OF MUSIC, October 18-23, 2016.
-Lyric Opera Theatre sets sail for its 53rd season with Gilbert and Sullivan’s hilarious operetta H.M.S.
-Pinafore, September 29-October 2., 2016
+See BEAUTIFUL–THE CAROL KING MUSICAL, November 22-27, 2016, MAMA MIA!, December 6-11, 2016 and celebrate the holiday season at the MANNHEIM STEAMROLLER CHRISTMAS, December 27, 2016

 ASU Gammage is among the largest university-based presenters of performing arts in the world.
 It is the home theater of the Desert Schools Broadway Across America - Arizona and the Beyond series.
 This historic 3,000 seat hall was designed by Frank Lloyd Wright.